-Section 14.4 - Television Disclosure Requirements for Candidates
+Section 14.4 - Television Disclaimer Requirements for Party Committees

-Political advertisements that appear on television must also comply with the Communications Act of 1934, 47 U.S.C. §§ 315 and 317 as well as the applicable laws in § 24.2-957.1 of the Code of Virginia.
+Political advertisements that appear on Television must also comply with the Communications Act of 1934, 47 U.S.C. §§ 315 and 317 as well as the applicable laws in the § 24.2-957.2 in the Code of Virginia.

-If the sponsor of the advertisement does not have control over the audio then the disclosure requirements must be the same as for Print Media.
+If the sponsor of the advertisement does not have control over the audio then the disclaimer requirements must be the same as for Print Media.
 The statements must be made in a conspicuous manner.
 Committees will be considered to have complied with the law if the disclosure legend or statement conveys the required information.

-"Paid for by..."
-Visual Statement
+"Paid for by ... " Visual Statement

-Every political advertisement sponsored by a candidate that appears on television must visually state who paid for the advertisement.
-The statement must be 20 scan lines in size and must include the name of the candidate or the candidate's campaign committee as it appears on the Statement of Organization.
+Every political advertisement sponsored by a political party committee that appears on television must visually state who paid for the advertisement.
+The statement must be 20 scan lines in size and must include the name of the political party committee.